AviatrixSystems/Docs/HowTos/transitgw_external.rst

 How does it work?
 -----------------------------

 The Aviatrix Transit GW runs a BGP session to an external router to dynamically exchange routes.
-It also establishes an IPsec tunnel, GRE tunnel or direct Ethernet to the router for packet forwarding.
+It also establishes an IPsec tunnel, GRE tunnel, or direct Ethernet to the router for packet forwarding.
 For IPsec tunneling, static routing option is also supported.

-The mechanism works for AWS Direct Connect, Azure Express Route, or the Internet.
+The mechanism works for AWS Direct Connect, Azure ExpressRoute, or the Internet.

 Over Private Network in AWS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~